 Monkton Church of England Primary School is a very popular school; we take 15 children into Reception (Year R) each year.
 There is very little movement of children in or out of the school within an academic year.
 Children tend to come to the school in Year R and leave in Year 6.
-Children attending the school generally live within a 2.8 radius of the school.
+Children attending the school generally live within a 5 mile radius of the school.

-If you have a baby or toddler and you wish to put your child’s name on our Reception lists for future Reception intakes, please email the school at firstname.lastname@example.org giving your child’s full name, date of birth, your address and contact details.
+If you have a baby or toddler and you wish to put your child’s name on our Reception list for future Reception intakes, please email the school at firstname.lastname@example.org giving your child’s full name, date of birth, your address and contact details.
 Our open mornings take place in the autumn before your child starts school.
 Please check the website calendar for more details nearer the time.
 At this meeting you are able to look round the school and chat to staff.

-Deferred entry to primary school
+Deferred entry to Primary School

 You have the right to start your child at school on a full time basis from the September following their 4th birthday, providing they have been allocated a school place.